-- ▶ PMOC Observations: The PMOC is continuing the preparation of a modified Readiness for Electrified Testing review focused on the initial electrification of Segment 4 and the start of live-wire testing and commissioning of the first EMU trainset.
-The PMOC delivered its pre-final draft report to the FTA for its review on July 6, 2023, and is awaiting direction.
-This work is being performed under a programmatic Task Order. - ➤ The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
+- PMOC Observations: The PMOC has completed the final draft of a modified Readiness for Electrified Testing review.
+The review is focused on the initial electrification of Segment 4 and the start of live-wire testing and commissioning of the first EMU trainset.
+The FTA transmitted the final draft to the JPB for comment on July 11, 2023, and no comments were received.
+The PMOC expects to complete the report in October 2023.
+This work is being performed under a programmatic Task Order. - The PMOC continues to monitor the activities of the RAC as well as the other project activities related to start-up and testing and safety certification.
 The PMOC continues to encourage all parties to communicate openly to avoid confusion.
-The PMOC observes that overall coordination between the JPB and BBII is improving under the PCEP's new leadership and through the renewed vigorous partnering effort. - ➤ Unexpected issues continue to arise as the contractors and the PCEP team begin the testing and commissioning process for Segment 4.
-Completion of the integrated master schedule should provide the PCEP team with an effective tool to manage both planned and unplanned events.
+The PMOC observes that overall, coordination and cooperation between the JPB and BBII have improved under the PCEP's new leadership and through the renewed vigorous partnering effort. - Unexpected issues continue to arise as the contractors and the PCEP teams perform punch list reviews of the constructed work and continue the testing and commissioning process.